 In a medium bowl, add the optional salt & pepper to the flour.
 Next place the panko crumbs on a plate and drizzle with olive oil and lightly combine with your hands.

-3 tbsp plain flour / all purpose flour, 1 cup panko crumbs, Salt and pepper, 1.5 tbsp olive oil
+3 tbsp plain flour / all purpose flour, 1 cup panko bread crumbs, Salt and pepper, 1.5 tbsp olive oil

 It's time to coat the chicken!
 Layout the chicken pieces, seasoned flour, bowl of whisked egg and the plate of oiled panko crumbs.
 Take a chicken piece and dip it in the following order:1.
 Flour2.
 Egg3.
 Panko crumbs